Basic list comprehension

 print(square_dict)

-Like list comprehensions, dictionary comprehensions can include conditional logic, allowing you to effectively filter and transform data.
+As with lists, dictionary comprehensions can include conditional logic, allowing you to effectively filter and transform data.

 # Dictionary comprehension with condition